AdaloGusa/2024NBAChampsPrediction/_build/site/public/README-3a8dbd7ce4fa9eaaa5f18df9e4919a24.md

 The data below shows the same 20 teams in the chart above.
 It puts into perspective just how much better the championship contenders are than the play-in contenders.
 After around the top 5 teams, the percentage begins to drop drastically.
-Right now, the Boston Celtics currently have the best win percentage in the NBA winning 76.2% of their games so far.
+Right now, the Boston Celtics currently have the best win percentage in the NBA winning 76.2 percent of their games so far.
 The worst play-in contender team, the Atlanta Hawks have a win percentage of just 42.9%, meaning they have a losing record.